catseye/The-Platform/README.markdown

 `skel` directory for more accurate, machine-readable version numbers.

-The Platform can be thought of as being constructed in stages, with each stage building upon the last.
+The Platform can be thought of as being constructed in stages, with each stage building upon the previous.
 The first stage (the "NetBSD Gondola" stage, although this is something of a misnomer now) consists of:

-*   NetBSD 6.1.4 (minimal install + compiler tools) ♡
+*   NetBSD 6.1.4 (minimal install + compiler tools) ♡ + ♢
 *   Lua 5.1.4 (note that this is already a part of NetBSD 6.1.4) ♡
 *   cPython 2.7.6 ♦¹
 *   toolshelf 0.1-2014.0924 ♡